 - 1. the interest of China National Gold in the sale of the Dadiangou Gold Project to Gansu Zhongjin Gold Mining Co.
 Ltd., a subsidiary of Shanxi Taibai Gold Mining Co.
 Ltd., which transaction was completed on February 10, 2012.
-See "General Development of the Business Three Year History." - the CGG Non-Compete and the CNG Non-Compete.
-See "General Development of the Business

-Three Year History 2010". - 3. the interest of China National Gold in the release of guarantees provided by it under the ABC Term Loan, the Bank of China Loan and the Bank of China Credit Facility.
-See "General Development of the Business Three Year History 2011." - 4. the interest of China National Gold in the 2012 Contract for the Purchase and Sale of Dore.
-See "General Development of the Business Three Year History 2012." - 5. the interest of China National Gold in the EPC Agreement entered into by IMPM with China Gold Construction.
-See "General Development of the Business Three Year History 2012". - 6. the interest of China National Gold in the Jiama Framework Agreement.
+See "General Development of the Business - Three Year History." - 2. the interest of China National Gold in the release of guarantees provided by it under the ABC Term Loan, the Bank of China Loan and the Bank of China Credit Facility.
+See "General Development of the Business Three Year History 2011." - 3. the interest of China National Gold in the 2012 Contract for the Purchase and Sale of Dore.
+See "General Development of the Business - Three Year History - 2012." - 4. the interest of China National Gold in the EPC Agreement entered into by IMPM with China Gold Construction.
+See "General Development of the Business Three Year History 2012". - 5. the interest of China National Gold in the Jiama Framework Agreement.
 See "General Development of the Business Three Year History 2012".

+- 6. the interest of China National Gold in the Supplemental Jiama Framework Agreement.
+See "General Development of the Business Three Year History 2013". - 7. the interest of China National Gold in the Contract for Purchase and Sale of Dore.
+See "General Development of the Business Three Year History 2013". - 8. the interest of China National Gold in the Product and Service Framework Agreement.
+See "General Development of the Business Three Year History 2013". - 9. the interest of China National Gold in the Contract for Purchase and Sale of Copper Concentrate.
+See "General Development of the Business - Three Year History - 2013".

 In addition China National Gold provides support to mining and exploration operations at the CSH Gold Project and the Jiama Project from time to time.
 The Company has entered into additional non-material contracts with China National Gold and affiliates of China National Gold in connection with the ongoing expansions of the CSH Gold Project and the Jiama Project.
-See "General Development of the Business - Three Year History - 2012".
+See "General Development of the Business - Three Year History".